 Brawner is a senior relationship manager with the Catholic Foundation and previously served as executive director from 1997 to 2017.

 As this year comes to an end, it is a time to count our blessings.
 We are very thankful for you!
-With your support, we raised $6,074,000 from more than 29,692 families and individuals.
+With your support, we raised more than $5.9 million from 27,993 families and individuals.

 Your gift to the Bishop’s Appeal helped bring joy to young couples wanting to start their family through Adoption Services at Catholic Charities.
 Your gift helped train care ministers to be the face of Christ to those who are homebound or in a nursing home.
 Through your support of the Appeal you helped this special ministry bring Holy Communion to many people.